Racy Roofline: 1973 Oldsmobile Cutlass S – NOW $13,900

 (To stop the slideshow and expand the pictures, click on the current photograph below)

 February 6, 2023, Update – We confirmed the listing for this “Classifind” expired, so with no replacement found, we’re assuming this ride is “Sold?”
-While this one got away, please reach out either by email or call us directly if you’d like to be informed when we come across something similar.
+Until we come across a replacement listing.

 January 3, 2023 Update – Following a one-week pause after their original listing expired, the seller waited for the holidays to end before posting a fresh Craigslist ad.
 The description, pictures, and $15,900 asking price remain the same.